-To create a website, a few things need to happen.
-First, you need to have an idea for what it will be about and what its content will be.
-Then you need to design and build it.
-And finally, you need to organize website hosting, so that everyone can access it.
+When it comes to building a website, a few things need to happen.
+First, you need to have an idea for what it will be about, and what its content will be.
+Then you need to design and build it using one of the best website builders.
+Finally, you need to organize the best web hosting, so that everyone can access it.
 But what is web hosting?

 Websites are made up of a series of different files.
 Some are images and videos which you might have taken yourself or had done professionally, but most are special types of text documents containing code.
-When you're building a website, all of these files exist on someone’s computer, just like you might store Word documents or PDFs.
+When you build a website, all of these files exist on someone’s computer, just like you might store Word documents or PDFs.

 When you want the website to be accessible to the general public, you need a special type of computer called a web server.
 This is essentially another computer, but with higher specifications than most personal computers, and with a dedicated, high-speed link to the internet.